grafana/grafana/docs/sources/panels/configure-thresholds/_index.md

    b.
 In the options side pane, locate the **Thresholds** section and click **+ Add threshold**.

    c.
-Selct a threshold color, number, and mode.
+Select a threshold color, number, and mode.
    Threshold mode applies to all thresholds on this panel.

    d.
 For a time-series panel, select a **Show thresholds** option.